adhocore/please/readme.md

 ## Usage

-(Go to the root of any project you want to release and run)
+Make sure you have already merged required commits to `master` branch in Github, then go to the root of any project you want to release and run:

 ```sh
 please [Scope] [Options]